Paolo Dellafiore: Parma & Novara

-In August 2011 he was permanently transferred to Parma F.C., for free.
-In the same month he moved to Serie A newcomers Novara Calcio for a peppercorn of €500, in co-ownership deal.
-In May 2012 Dellafiore returned to Internazionale for its Indonesia friendly tour in a 1-month loan.
+In August 2011, he was permanently transferred to Parma F.C., for free.
+In the same month, he moved to Serie A newcomers Novara Calcio for a peppercorn of €500, in co-ownership deal.
+In May 2012, Dellafiore returned to Internazionale for its Indonesia friendly tour on a 1-month loan.
 In June 2012 Dellafiore returned to Parma for €250,000, which also cost Parma an additional €200,000 as other fee.

 Siena

 In late June to 1 July 2012, Dellafiore was involved in 8-men swap with Siena, which saw Coppola, Dellafiore, Doumbia and Galuppo went to Siena, with Brandão, Pacini, Rossi and Iacobucci went to Parma.
-Non of the new players actually played for Parma, only able to bring financial success to both clubs.
+None of the new players actually played for Parma, only able to bring financial success to both clubs.

-Dellafiore himself failed to play regularly for Siena in Serie A, only able to play twice before left for his first Serie B club Padova in temporary deal.
-At the end of season Siena relegated, which Dellafiore followed the club for the new season.
+Dellafiore himself failed to play regularly for Siena in Serie A, only able to play twice before leaving for his first Serie B club Padova in temporary deal.
+At the end of the season, Siena was relegated, and Dellafiore followed the club for the new season.

 Dellafiore made his best season with Siena in 2013–14 Serie B, in terms of total appearances of 35 Serie B games.
-At the end of season the co-ownership between Siena and Parma was renewed again, however Siena was expelled from Serie B due to financial difficulties.
+At the end of the season, the co-ownership between Siena and Parma was renewed again, and Siena was expelled from Serie B due to financial difficulties.
 Dellafiore became a free agent soon after.